unrealwork/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 # Description of Schema Based Parser

-The below CSV file snippet shows the table structure which our script will use for parsing:
+The below CSV file snippet shows the table structure to be parser by the CSV Parser in ATSD:

 ```csv
 year,CTY_CODE,CTYNAME,IJAN,...,IDEC,IYR,EJAN,...,EDEC,EYR